Clarkbaum/AngularExercise/README.md

 ## how to run

-open a new tab and run
+navigate to root directory and run

 ```
+npm install
 npm run server
 ```